candicecrutch/Academic_Website/content/authors/admin/_index.md

 At present, her primary research interests fall into two categories: the impact of financial precarity on formerly incarcerated persons as well as the experiences of incarcerated laborers in U.S. prisons.
 Her work is interdisciplinary in nature, drawing from in-depth interviews, archival data, field obersvations, and case study research.

-Candice received dual Bachelor of Arts degrees in Criminology and Communication Arts and Sciences from Penn State University and holds a Master of Arts degree in Human Rights Studies from Columbia University.
+In addition to academic research, Candice serves as the Vice President of Diversity and Inclusion for Ohio State's Sociology Graduate Student Association (SGSA).
+She is also an undergraduate mentor for liberal arts students at Penn State University.